What Is Vitamin C Serum And Why Should I Use It?

 As discovered by James Lind all those years ago, vitamin C is crucial to our bodies to protect against horrific conditions such as scurvy.
 While Vitamin C serum can be used to repair and prevent skin damage on the outside, it is important that you ensure you have a sufficient amount of vitamin C internally.
 This can be done by eating Vitamin C rich foods such as:

 But it can also be done through taking a supplement.

-If you’re looking for a great vitamin C supplement, free from animal products and ethically and organically produced from source to bottling, we recommend Viridian’s Ester C 950mg vegetarian capsules.
-Ester C is a patented form of vitamin C that is buffered to make it gentler on the stomach and thus more absorbable and more affective.
+If you’re looking for a great vitamin C supplement, free from animal products and ethically and organically produced from source to bottling, we recommend Viridian Extra C 550mg Veg Caps 90.
+Extra C is a high potency form of vitamin C that is buffered to make it gentler on the stomach and thus more absorbable and more affective.

 When Should I Use Vitamin C Serum / Take My Vitamin C Supplement?

 Anyone can use vitamin C serum, but given its properties for defending skin from pollutants most people will look to use it first thing in the morning.
 While you can use it on all parts of your body, the serum tends to be used on the face.

 When taking vitamin C supplements you should ensure that you take them with a meal to help your body to absorb them and make lighter work on your stomach.